XDgov/xd.gov/collections/_news/2023-cohort-6-month-review.md

 </p>

 <p>
+  xD recently closed its application period for the 2024 emerging technology fellowship – thank you to all who applied!
 Over the past six months, xD fellows have worked on a range of technology projects with different partners across the federal government.
 As we prepare to welcome new team members, we asked our 2023 fellows to share a few thoughts about their experiences so far on the xD team – what they’ve learned, their favorite thing about the xD team, and what they aim to accomplish in 2024.
 Here are their reflections on the past few months:
 </p>

 <div class="news-fellow">